dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### What we Discovered:

-On testing day, we all interviewed five respondents.
+On testing day, we all tested five respondents from the three different cohorts (FPGA, Software, Tech Support).
+Some sessions were moderated independently, while some sessions had a notetaker.
+All sessions were recorded using a remote meeting software called GoToMeeting.

+Because this was a remote study, there were technical errors on testing day.

 #### What Clients Learned: